-If you take a probiotic that uses a controlled-release system like BIO-tract, the time becomes less of an issue.
+If you take a soil-based probiotic or a probiotic that uses a controlled-release system like BIO-tract, the time becomes less of an issue.
 Whether you take your probiotic with food or not, the tablets will release their probiotic bacteria slowly over the course of 8-10 hours.

 - 12 probiotic strains (L. plantarum, L. paracasei, L. acidophilus, L. casei, B. longum, B. breve, B. infantis, L. brevis, L. salivarus, L. rhmanosus, Lactococcus lactis, S. thermophiles).